cs10/su25/lab_directory.md

 Supplementary Lab Slides can be found in this [folder]()

-> Labs are an opportunity for you to apply what you've learned in lecture in code (and other forms).
-Labs have a conceptual and a coding component.
-Labs assignments must be uploaded and autograded using Gradescope.
-There are also practice exams that will count towards your lab grade (the Practice Midterm and the Practice Postterm).
-You will need to take both the coding and non-coding portions to receive credit.
-Credit for the practice exams is based on completion only not the score you received on the practice exam.
+>Labs are an opportunity to apply what you’ve learned in lecture through coding and other formats.
+Each lab includes both conceptual and coding components.
+Lab assignments must be uploaded and autograded on Gradescope.
+Practice exams—specifically the Practice Midterm and the Practice Postterm—also count toward your lab grade.
+To receive credit, you must complete both the coding and non-coding portions.
+Credit for these practice exams is based on completion, not your score.

-> The worksheeks linked below are high-level overviews and can be seen as a set of instructions for  lab.
-Each worksheet lists all the required blocks, functions, or tasks for a particular lab.
-The worksheets also contain some of the test cases used to grade the lab.
+>The labs linked below provide high-level overviews and serve as instructions for each lab.
+They list all required blocks, functions, and tasks, and include some of the test cases used for grading.

-> The workbook, which differs from the worksheet, is used as a step-by-step guide to complete each lab.
-Lab worksheets will be released at 5:00 PM on the lab day.
+> The workbook, which is part of our website (and distinct from the lab instructions), can be used as a step-by-step guide to complete each lab.
+Labs will be released at 10:00 AM on the day they are scheduled.

 | Labs                                       | Submission Deadline       |
 | :----:                                     | :----:                     |